schwarzkopfb/alfred/README.md

 ![demo](./img/repo.gif)

+Use modifier keys to open in a different app instead.
 Check out the source and `settings.json` to hack it for your specific purposes.

 ## Requirements
 * [zx](https://github.com/google/zx) installed [with homebrew](https://formulae.brew.sh/formula/zx)